 Some of the most important effects of customer appreciation aren’t necessarily measurable with metrics, though.
 Thanking customers can make them feel seen, heard and valued.
 When you appreciate these people from day one, you build positive momentum that will carry you and them forward.

-Some business owners think they need to wait until they have the budget or the time to start thinking about customer appreciation ideas.
+Some business owners think they need to wait until they have the budget or the time to start thinking about ways to thank their customers.
 These leaders assume that once they’ve built a bigger community and a stronger company, they can take the time and money to thank the people who helped them get there.

 Even though it sounds like that makes sense, it’s not a winning strategy.
 When you thank your customers from day one, you build momentum that will carry you through the ups and downs of running a business.
 No matter what your budget or your time constraints, there are creative, enjoyable ways to appreciate your customers every day.

-Here are 11 of our favorite customer appreciation ideas.
+Here are 11 memorable and inexpensive customer appreciation ideas:

 1. Send a handwritten note